Origin

 Fun Facts

-- It is a common name among Muslim communities in Australia, especially in Melbourne and Sydney.
+- The name Narjis is popular among Middle Eastern communities in Australia, especially in Melbourne's Mosque and cultural centres.

 Personality Traits